 Check the recruitment agency SRG CV guidelines (PDF , 4,096kb)

-CareerSet is a tool that uses artificial intelligence (AI) to offer feedback on your CV.
+CareerSet is a tool that uses artificial intelligence to offer feedback on your CV.
 It focuses on the language, content, formatting and impact.
 It will give you a score and suggestions for how to improve your CV.
-As you make changes to your CV tou can continue to use the tool to improve your score.
+As you make changes to your CV you can continue to use the tool to improve your score.
+If you are struggling to get a score above 70% we can look at your CV.
+Read more about writing a good CV.